 - Create a directory of all substances utilized within, as well as shipped to the European continent.

 - Determine whether the compounds have any negative effects on the public’s well-being or ecosystems.

 - Allow permitted substances and implement safeguards for those that pose risks.

 - Assist in the gradual substitution of hazardous substances.

 - Substances that offer an undesirable danger should be restricted, limited or banned.

 - Encourage the use of risk evaluation models that don’t require wildlife experimentation.

 These goals will be achieved by filling existing gaps regarding the vast amount of substance compounds developed or introduced into the EU commerce.
-As a result, this’ll enable ECHA to formulate informed judgements on drug limits, as well as people to make informed choices regarding goods purchased and utilized.
+As a result, will enable the ECHA to formulate informed judgements on chemical limits, as well as people to make informed choices regarding goods purchased and utilized.